Brvcket/GraphCoder/readme.md

-# GraphCoder: Enhancing Repository-Level Code Completion via Coarse-to-fine Retrieval Based on Code Context Graph
+# Towards Better Handling of Large Code Contexts: Improvements to Graph-based Generation

 ## Overview

-Fork with fixed bugs
+Fork with fixed bugs from GraphCoder and integration of various distance metrics with different embedders

 ## Project Structure